kindasneaki/Archipelago.RiskOfRain2/README.md

 ## To be used with [Archipelago](https://archipelago.gg)

 This mod adds support to Risk of Rain 2 for playing as an Archipelago client.
-For more information on Archipelago head over to https://archipelago.gg or join our Discord.
+For more information on Archipelago head over to https://archipelago.gg.

 Multiplayer compatible.
 Be sure to scale up your YAML settings if you play in multiplayer.
 All players require the mod in multiplayer.